gsoft-inc/sg-orbit/.github/ISSUE_TEMPLATE/04_idea.md

 ---
-name: "💭 Proposition"
+name: "💡 Idea"
-about: Any proposition to improve Orbit.
+about: Any idea to improve Orbit.
-title: "💭 <TITLE>"
+title: "💡 <TITLE>"
-labels: "proposition"
+labels: "idea"
 ---

 <!-- Please provide a clear and concise description of the problem to solve. -->